YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Turkey also makes sense when the clinic is transparent about the surgeon’s role, the number of patients treated per day, donor limits, and aftercare.
 Turkey’s large market is an advantage only when the patient uses it to find real surgical accountability, not when he chooses the loudest package.

-Is Mexico more convenient for United States patients?
+Mexico can be more convenient for some United States patients

 For many United States patients, Mexico is more convenient geographically.
 A shorter flight or drive can make travel less stressful.
 If an in person follow up visit becomes necessary, Mexico may be easier to reach again than Istanbul.

 That convenience can matter for patients with medical anxiety, limited time off work, family responsibilities, or difficulty with long flights.
-It can also matter if the patient strongly prefers to stay close to home.
+It can also matter if the patient strongly prefers to stay close to home while still leaving the United States for treatment.

 But convenience should not hide weak planning.
 A nearby clinic that overharvests the donor area is not safer than a distant clinic that plans carefully.
 Distance matters, but responsibility matters more.